HeardLibrary/workshops/_posts/2016-6-15-graphgists.md

 [Graphgist home](http://heardlibrary.github.io/graphgist/)

 Did it work?
-If not, did you get a screen that looks like this?
-Nine times out of ten, it is due to a punctuation error so recheck your code to make sure the code matches in syntax the one you have pasted.
+If not, nine times out of ten, it is due to a punctuation error so recheck your code to make sure the code matches in syntax the one you have pasted.
 Common errors are missing square brackets, missing single or double quotation marks or unclosed statements.
-Neo4j will give you some clues about your errors below.
+Neo4j will give you some clues about your errors below the graph.
 The most common mistake is adding a comma after the last cypher statement.
 No comma signals the end of the sequence.

 Now we will add a property to a node.
 In the below example, name: 'Aether' is a property of the Person node we have arbitrarily called aether.